 I will come back and update this post and let you know how recovery is going.

 Pictures of laparoscopic salpingectomy after surgery

 Here are some pictures of my stomach now with the steristrips.
 You’ll see there are 4 incisions.
-Normally, with laparoscopic salpingectomy there are 3 incisions – 2 for fallopian tube removal and one for the camera.
-Since I had intestinal issues, another incision was made to check my bowels/ small intestine.
+Normally, with laparoscopic salpingectomy, there are 3 incisions – 2 for fallopian tube removal and one for the camera.
+Since I had intestinal issues, the surgeon made another incision to check my bowels/ small intestine.

 4 days after My Laparoscopic Prophylactic Salpingectomy Fallopian Tube Removal to Reduce Ovarian Cancer Risk

 Learn more about salpingectomy for ovarian cancer risk reduction

 If you would like to learn more about salpingectomy as a way to reduce ovarian cancer risk for BRCA+ women, then here are some articles.